MohamedElkaffas/AirBnB_clone/README.md

 </p>
 <h4>Description:</h4>

-HolbertonBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
+ALX AirBnB is a complete web application, that integrates database storage, a back-end API, and front-end interfacing in a clone of AirBnB.

 The project currently only implements the back-end console.